sh1970/vyos-build/scripts/package-build/linux-kernel/README.md

 # About

-VyOS runs on a custom Linux Kernel (which is 4.19) at the time of this writing.
+VyOS runs on a custom Linux Kernel (which is 6.6) at the time of this writing.
-This repository holds a Jenkins Pipeline which is used to build the Custom Kernel (x86_64/amd64 at the moment) and all required out-of tree modules.
+This repository holds build scripts that are used to build the Custom Kernel (x86_64/amd64 at the moment) and all required out-of tree modules.

 VyOS does not utilize the build in Intel Kernel drivers for its NICs as those Kernels sometimes lack features e.g. configurable receive-side-scaling queues.